Executive Summary

 Decision Relevance

-Scenario C (~20%): Democratic renewal and institutional strengthening - Current backsliding trends reverse through domestic political changes and international pressure, allowing NATO to recommit to founding values.
+Scenario C (~20%): Democratic renewal and institutional strengthening, Current institutional-change trends (per V-Dem characterization) reverse through domestic political changes and international pressure, allowing NATO to recommit to founding values.
 Alliance develops stronger democratic governance requirements and enforcement mechanisms.
 Recommended: Support civil society in backsliding states; develop positive incentive structures for democratic improvement; prepare institutional reforms for democratic renewal period.

 Analytical Limitations

-- Intelligence gaps exist regarding the extent of authoritarian coordination between backsliding NATO members and external adversaries, limiting assessment of exploitation risks
+- Intelligence gaps exist regarding the extent of coordination between contested NATO members and external adversaries, limiting assessment of exploitation risks

 - Economic models for regional spillover effects from democratic collapse rely on historical data that may not capture unique features of institutional breakdown within established alliances